02ARTHI/Pharma-Store-Management-System/README.md

 3.springMVC
 4.springRestAPI
 5.MySQL DataBase
-these are the modules used in the pharmacy-store-management-system
+these are the modules used in the pharma-store-management-system